The Sleeper Agent Threat

 The Detection Result: Defection Probes

-Anthropic's follow-up work, "Simple Probes Can Catch Sleeper Agents," provides the most encouraging answer [3]Simple Probes Can Catch Sleeper Agents
+Anthropic's follow-up work, "Simple Probes Can Catch Sleeper Agents," tests whether activations reveal the constructed backdoors [3]Simple Probes Can Catch Sleeper Agents

 Anthropic